kkchuchu/NLORM/README.md

-# NLORM, A Lightweight ORM For C# .Net
+# NLORM - A Lightweight ORM For C# .Net

 ## Introduction